Regular deadheading ensures the blooms keep coming all season long

 WHAT IS DEADHEADING?

-Simply put, it’s the practice of removing faded or dead flower heads from a plant.
-Deadheading not only keeps a plant looking attractive, it encourages it to keep on blooming.
+Simply put, deadheading is the practice of removing faded (dead) flower heads from a plant.
+Not only does it keep a plant looking attractive, it also encourages it to keep on blooming.

 Dried poppy seed heads

-Because the goal of all plants is to grow, set seed and die.
-As flowers start to fade, the plant pours its energy into producing seed heads.
-By removing dead blooms, you prevent the plant from setting seed, which in turn keeps the plant’s energy focused on producing more flowers.
+The life cycle of all plants is to grow, produce flowers, set seeds and die.
+No sooner have the blooms started to fade, and a plant turns its energy to setting seed.
+By removing spent blooms, you prevent the plant from producing seed, which in turn keeps it focused on producing more flowers.
 The result is a healthier, more vigorous plant that blooms for a longer period of time.

 HOW TO DEADHEAD